P-flag spaces and incidence stratifications: Introduction

 One more contribution is the construction, for $\pfl(\F)$, of the $Q$-\emph{Bruhat poset}, whose elements are order ideals of $Q^P$ (Definition \ref{QP Bruhat order}).
-Such order ideals corresponds to $Q$-Schubert cells in the $P$-flag space and they are characterized in terms of representable $P$-flag matroids (see Theorem \ref{teorema P-matroidi bandiera}).
-It is worth of mention that the $c_n$-Bruhat order on the classical flag variety is the Bruhat order of $S_n$.
-Then we obtain the Bruhat order directly in terms of order ideals and representable $c_n$-flag matroids, without invoking the Bruhat decomposition of $\gl(n,\F)$, see Proposition \ref{corollario iniezione2}.
+In a completely combinatorial way, we obtain the Bruhat order of $S_n$ as the $c_n$-Bruhat order on the classical flag variety, see Proposition \ref{corollario iniezione2}.
+The study of the $t_n$-Bruhat poset of $\pfl(\F)$ is one motivation to introduce $P$-\emph{flag matroids} (Definition \ref{definizione P flag matroid}), extending flag matroids.
+The representable ones (Definition \ref{def P-flag matroid rep}) determine the $t_n$-stratification of $\pfl(\F)$ (Corollary \ref{cor P-flag matroidi}).
+In general, we believe that a $Q$-Bruhat poset is graded, see Conjecture \ref{congettura 2}.

 The paper is organized as follows: